 Although details are still absent, the 110,000 square feet attraction will “Bring to life Universal’s vast library of classic horror films and today’s most terrifying tales”.

 What’s the Best Way to Get to Area15?

-Area15 is a short drive from the Las Vegas Strip, and free parking is provided.
-There is also a dedicated rideshare dropoff and pickup location, and an Uber from the Strip only cost me $12 plus tip.
+The entertainment complex is a short drive (10 mins) from the Las Vegas Strip, and free parking is provided.

 There’s also a dedicated rideshare dropoff and pickup location – An Uber from the Strip only cost $12 plus tip in my case.

 Area15 is a trippy, feast for the eyes that allows visitors to craft their own itinerary based on their interests.

 With activities that include pool, an arcade, virtual golf, a zipline, artistic displays, and more, I promise that there’s something that you’ll enjoy.

 Understandably, this type of attraction in Las Vegas won’t be for everyone, and that’s OK!
 Vegas is a gambling town focused on vices, and that’s exactly what many of the city’s 40+ million visitors prefer.

 With that being said, if you’re looking for something out of the ordinary to tackle, or something the entire family can enjoy, then Area15 is a great option.

 Below are some additional photos that I snapped of the complex!